GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 As new extensions are created, they are added to Gato GraphQL PRO.

-Gato GraphQL PRO clients have access to all product updates and premium support, and can ask the Gato GraphQL team to work on integrations with popular WordPress plugins.
+Gato GraphQL PRO clients have access to all **product updates** and **premium support**, and can ask the Gato GraphQL team to work on integrations with popular WordPress plugins.

 === Features ===